microsoft/vcpkg-docs/vcpkg/maintainers/registries.md

 - The version of the port in question; should be exactly the same as the `vcpkg.json` file, including the version fields and `"port-version"`.
 - The `"git-tree"` field, which is a git tree; in other words, what you get when you write `git rev-parse COMMIT-ID:path/to/port`.

-The version field for ports with old-style `CONTROL` files is `"version-string"`.
+The version field for ports with deprecated `CONTROL` files is `"version-string"`.

 > [!WARNING]
 > One very important part of registries is that versions should _never_ be changed.
 Updating to a later ref should never remove or change an existing version.
 It must always be safe to update a registry.